madslug17/social-bubble/Social-Bubble-Rules.md

 ## Exercise

 - Exercising without a mask is allowed in low population areas where the member can reasonably be expected to maintain a six-foot distance
-- When exercising in a high population area or in an area where the member suspects the six-foot distance rule may be broken a mask must be worn
+- A mask must be worn when exercising in a high population area or in an area where the member suspects the six-foot distance rule may be broken

 ## Work